Therapies Available at Cornerstone of Southern California

 Cognitive Behavioral Therapy (CBT)

-Widely cited as one of the most effective therapeutic techniques for treating issues of mental health, Cognitive behavioral therapy (CBT) is a therapeutic process whereby the individual compartmentalizes their most negative patterns of thought.
-As issues of mental health often begin and perpetuate as a result of irregular, profoundly destructive thoughts, which later manifest into behaviors, it is the most logical starting point.
+Widely cited as one of the most effective therapeutic techniques for treating issues of mental health, Cognitive Behavioral Therapy (CBT) is a therapeutic process whereby the individual compartmentalizes their most negative patterns of thought.
+As issues of mental health often begin and perpetuate as a result of irregular, profoundly destructive thoughts, which later manifest into negative behaviors, it is the most logical starting point.
 Breaking down these thoughts allows the individual to deal with them in a more controlled, rational way.
 Allowing for a greater level of clarity and calmness when addressing them in the future.

-There is a great deal of stress placed on the present when participating in this form of therapy; as it facilitates the transformation of the individual’s thought process as a whole, it provides the individual with techniques to deal with any potential negative thoughts they come into contact with post-therapy.
+There is a great deal of stress placed on the present when participating in this form of therapy; as it facilitates the transformation of the individual’s thought process as a whole; it provides the individual with techniques to deal with any potential negative thoughts they come into contact with post-therapy.

-Some of the most frequently listed mental health conditions associated with this form of therapy are: depression; anxiety; addiction; obsessive compulsive disorder; post-traumatic stress disorder; phobias; chronic fatigue syndrome; insomnia and eating disorders.
+Some of the most frequently listed mental health conditions associated with this form of therapy are: depression; anxiety; addiction; obsessive-compulsive disorder; post-traumatic stress disorder; phobias; chronic fatigue syndrome; insomnia and eating disorders.

 Dialectical Behavior Therapy (DBT)

-Similar to CBT, Dialectical behavior therapy (DBT) places an explicit focus on dealing with overwhelming and intense emotions experienced by an individual.
+Similar to CBT, Dialectical Behavior therapy (DBT) places an explicit focus on dealing with overwhelming and intense emotions experienced by an individual.
 This individualistic approach allows the therapy user to begin to understand feelings of intense emotion they’re experiencing, and, eventually accept them.
 By reducing irrational, destructive behavior, individuals will be able to massively improve their quality of life and mental well-being in the future, without the presence of a therapist.
 This therapy is particularly effective in dealing with conditions such as bipolar disorder, anger management issues and PTSD – especially among individuals who have been sexually abused.

 Mindfulness is a form of therapy that focuses on recovery through acceptance.
 By acknowledging the present, the individual is able to move through feelings of extreme sadness, anger or angst – to name a few.
 The main point of this therapy is to enable the individual to reflect on feelings of negativity without allowing them to overwhelm them.
 This technique is incredibly effective in treating extreme anxiety and depression, and, coupled with a supplementary well-being activity such as meditation, is highly effective in relieving symptoms.